lateus/pokem/DOC.md

 ```c
 void setWMInfo(struct WM_INFO *mailInfo, const struct WONDERMAIL *mail)
 ```
-This function extract the information contained in `mail` and format it in a mail-style layout before writting it to `mailInfo`.
-The flavor text is not filled here, you must call `flavorText` and related function to get it.
+This function extract the information contained in `mail` and write it to `mailInfo` in a mail-style layout.
+The flavor text is not filled here, you must call `flavorText` and related functions to do so.

 ----------